 WARNING: As the title suggests, this article is Part 1 in my ongoing story with suicide.
 What do I mean by “ongoing”?
 Two things.
 First, the story isn’t over.
 I’m not cured.
 Second, the story isn’t over.
 I’m still here.
 In telling my story, I am going to be specific in sharing my thoughts and actions.
 I understand that’s not a story everyone wants to read.
 If, for any reason, reading a first hand experience of self-harm ideation and action is going to put you in a bad place, please don’t read.
 It’s good to know our limits and set appropriate boundaries.

 I love Oregon’s vote-by-mail system.
 I get to sit down with my iPad and read through the issues with my ballot in hand.
 I can dwell over the ballot without worry others in line behind me will be upset.
 I can vote in the middle of the night and don’t have to dress appropriately.

-I don’t have to worry about whether I will be allowed time off to vote during a narrow time window (a significant justice issue for many people who aren’t given the time, my issue is not with work but with disability that makes activity on a particular day difficult).
-Most importantly, I can ignore the political ads that are only going to get worse over the next three months.
+I’m not at all comfortable with this, but I’ve kicked rocks in motion toward applying for more VA Disability Compensation and to start on Social Security Disability.
 On the one hand, I am disabled.
 These programs are designed to help disabled persons.
 My situation is why the system exists.
 I need more structure and income.
-This will provide the needed income.
+This will provide the needed…

 One year ago today, I came out as gender questioning.
 I confessed I had struggled with gender since I was four years old, still struggled with what gender meant in general and for me, and asked friends for patience and assistance.
 Here are a few thoughts one year later.